Eldadchb/activity-scheduler/README.md

    - The ability to modify / add new tasks and performers

-   - Task prioritization: Users could rank tasks based on urgency or importanc
+   - Task prioritization: Users could rank tasks based on urgency or importance

    - Recurring tasks: allow users to set tasks that repeat on a daily, weekly, monthly, or custom schedule

-   - Pre-made turf maintenance plans: that should based on proffesional knowledge (which i don't have yet!)
+   - Pre-made turf maintenance plans: that should based on proffesional knowledge (which i don't have yet! 😅)

    - An option to toggling between current and old activities for comprehensive activity tracking (at the moment i filtered out the old activities)